holdmypotion/React-Theme-Swticher/README.md

 1. We are fetching our context from the globalContext using the useContext() hook.
 2. The "onChange" prop of the switch button toggles the theme between dark and light.
-(A better way would be to create separate button to call for different themes as we already have a switch-case statement to select the theme in the Layout.js file.)
+(A better way would be to create a separate button to call for different themes as we already have a switch-case statement to select the theme in the Layout.js file.)

 Finally, import this component into the App.js file